IvanaHybenova/RshinyApp_for_Regression/README.md

 Rshiny app is designed to load any cleaned dataset (House_prices.csv is provided as an example), perform feature selection, if needed, train and tune different algorithms, save the chosen one and do predictions on unseen data.

-Except Rshiny_Regression.R are provided for more R files, which contains functions for feature selection for different algorithms.
+Except Rshiny_Regression.R are provided more R files, which contains functions for feature selection for different algorithms.

 Steps:
 1. Download all the files.